A guest article by Andrea Simoneit (author, Carnivore Coach and editor of the Fleischzeit Podcast, the first German podcast on carnivorous nutrition)

 Important nutrients that support our bodily functions are minerals.

-Meat and offal are vitamin bombs
+meat and organs are vitamin bombs

 Vitamin D is also found in animal fats.
 The Inuit, who cannot produce vitamin D from the sun all year round, get it exclusively from animal fats.